elokapina/bubo/README.md

 ### Talking to Bubo

-Either prefix commands with `!bubo` (or another configured prefix) in a room Bubo is in or start a direct chat with it.
-When talking with Bubo directly, you don't need the `!bubo` prefix for commands.
+Prefix commands with `!bubo` (or another configured prefix) in a room Bubo is in or start a direct chat with it.

 ### Getting Bubo into a room